ogra/effetune/docs/plugin-development.md

 The audio processing function has access to these utility functions:

-- `getFadeValue(type, value, time)`: Smooth parameter changes to prevent audio clicks
+- `getFadeValue(id, value, time)`: Smooth parameter changes to prevent audio clicks.
+Uses plugin ID to maintain independent fade states for each plugin instance
 - `getChannelData(channelIndex)`: Get individual channel data if needed

 ## Plugin Categories